How We Work

 - Understanding contracts and deadlines

-- Consulting legal or professional advisors as needed
+- Consulting legal, tax, engineering, environmental, appraisal, survey, lending, or other professional advisors as needed

 Required disclosures and acknowledgments must be completed before certain activities, including showings or negotiations, can occur.